skiadas/WebAppsCourse/notes/sample_page.md

 </html>
 ```

-We start by saving this into a file, and open it up a browser.
-It probably doesn't show at all like we want it to, even though it has semantically described the content well.
+We start by saving this into a file, and open it up on a browser.
+It probably doesn't show at all like we want it to, even though we have semantically described the content well.
 Let's look at some of the problems:

 - The header section is not visibly separated from the rest.
 - The logo, which presumably was supposed to be much smaller and to a side, takes up a lot of space.